-Registered Nurse (RN): An individual registered or license by the state, commonwealth, territory, government, or other regulatory body to practice as a registered nurse.
+Registered Nurse (RN): An individual registered or license by the state, commonwealth, territory, government, or other regulatory body to practice as a registered nurse. \\

-Regulation of Nursing Practice: The process of governance and controls established by authorized bodies as standards, guidelines, protocols, and other mandates for defining, attaining, and maintaining mandated quality of care and practice.
+Regulation of Nursing Practice: The process of governance and controls established by authorized bodies as standards, guidelines, protocols, and other mandates for defining, attaining, and maintaining mandated quality of care and practice. \

-Scholarship: Scholarship is generating, investigating, integrating, and disseminating knowledge.
+Scholarship: Scholarship is generating, investigating, integrating, and disseminating knowledge. \\\\

 Scope of Nursing-Practice: The description of the who, what, where, when, why, and how of nursing practice that addresses the range of nursing practice activities common to all registered nurses.
-When considered in conjunction with the Standards of Professional Nursing Practice and the Code of Ethics for Nurses, comprehensively describes the competent level of nursing common to all registered nurses.
+When considered in conjunction with the Standards of Professional Nursing Practice and the Code of Ethics for Nurses, comprehensively describes the competent level of nursing common to all registered nurses. \\

-Simulation: An activity that mimics the reality of a clinical environment and is designed to demonstrate procedures, decision-making, and critical thinking through techniques such as role-playing and the use of devices (e.g., interactive videos, mannequins) (National Council of State boards of Nursing, 2005).
+Simulation: An activity that mimics the reality of a clinical environment and is designed to demonstrate procedures, decision-making, and critical thinking through techniques such as role-playing and the use of devices (e.g., interactive videos, mannequins) (National Council of State boards of Nursing, 2005). \\\ Simulation is a pedagogy, using one or more typologies to promote, improve, or validate a participant's progression from novice to expert (INACSL, 2013).
+"Simulation" means planned clinical experiences to develop clinical judgment and assess learning utilizing patient simulators in an environment and under conditions that provide a realistic clinical scenario (WI Administrative Code).

 Social Ethics: "the domain of ethics that deals with 'issues of social order - the good, right, and ought in the organization of human communities and the shaping of social policies.
 Hence the subject matter of social ethics is moral rightness and goodness in the shaping of human society.'
-There are three major functions of social ethics, all of which fall within the legitimate, if not essential, sphere of the professional nursing association: reform of the profession, epidictic discourse (which is a type of public values-based speaking), and social reform" (Fowler, 2010, p.123).
+There are three major functions of social ethics, all of which fall within the legitimate, if not essential, sphere of the professional nursing association: reform of the profession, epidictic discourse (which is a type of public values-based speaking), and social reform" (Fowler, 2010, p.
+123).
 [Fowler, M.D.M.
 (2010).
-Guide to the Code of Ethics for Nurses, Interpretation and Application.
+Guide to the Code of Ethics of Nurses, Interpretation and Application.
 Washington, DC.
 ANA.
-Inserted quotation is credited to Gibson, 1966, Elements for a Social Ethics)]
+Inserted quotation is credited to Gibson, 1965, Elements for a Social Ethics)]

-Social Reform: "...the [nursing] profession critiques society and attempts to bring about social change that is consistent with the values of the group...It is expected that all nurse will be involved in this aspect of the profession's social ethics.
+Social Reform: "the [nursing] profession critiques society and attempts to bring about social change that is consistent with the values of the group...
+It is expected that all nurses will be involved in this aspect of the profession's social ethics.
 However, the actual implementation of social criticism and social change generally depends upon collective action, usually through a professional association" (Fowler, 2010, p.
-124).
+123).
 [Fowler, M.D.M.
 (2010).
 Guide to the Code of Ethics for Nurses, Interpretation and Application.
-Washington, DC.
-ANA.]
+Washington, DC: ANA.]

 Spiritual Care: "Interventions, individual or communal, that facilitate the ability to experience the integration of the body, mind, and spirit to achieve wholeness, health and a sense of connection to self, others, and a higher power" (American Nurses Association and Health Ministries Association, 2005, p.
-38).
+38). \\\

-Standards: Authoritative statements by which the nursing profession describes the responsibilities for which its practitioners are accountable, the outcomes for which registered nurses are responsible, and by which the quality or practice, service, or education can be evaluated.
+Standards: Authoritative statements by which the nursing profession describes the responsibilities for which its practitioners are accountable, the outcomes for which registered nurses are responsible, and by which the quality or practice, service, or education can be evaluated. \

-Theory: A set of interrelated concepts, definitions, or propositions used to systematically describe, explain, predict, or control human responses or phenomena of interest to nurses.
+Theory: A set of interrelated concepts, definitions, or propositions used to systematically describe, explain, predict, or control human responses or phenomena of interest to nurses. \

 Vulnerable Populations: Refers to social groups with increased relative risk (i.e., exposure to risk factors) or susceptibility to health-related problems.
-The vulnerability is evidenced in higher comparative mortality rates, lower life expectancy, reduced access to care, and diminished quality of life (Center for Vulnerable Populations Research, UCLA School of nursing, 2008).
+The vulnerability is evidenced in higher comparative mortality rates, lower life expectancy, reduced access to care, and diminished quality of life (Center for Vulnerable Populations Research, UCLA School of nursing, 2008). \\\